Addepar/ember-table/tests/dummy/app/pods/docs/examples/body/row-selection/template.md

 # Row Selection

 Tables provide row selection out of the box.
-Adding an `onSelect` action to the table body will activate selection, and you can pass in `selectedRows` to control the selection using DDAU:
+Adding an `onSelect` action to the table body will activate selection, and you can pass in the `selection` property to control the selection using DDAU:

 {{#docs-demo as |demo|}}
   {{#demo.example}}